 They are concentrated in cities like London.
 On any given Sunday, at least half of all churchgoers in inner London are black, of African or Caribbean heritage, a group that accounts for only 13% of the capital’s population.
 Researchers found 240 black-majority churches in the south London borough of Southwark, almost half of them in one postcode, operating out of old Bingo parlors, movie theaters, warehouses, and storefronts among kebab shops and convenience stores.

-It’s a phenomenon that marks a shift in Christianity’s cultural center from the West to the so-called global South.
 “We suspect that this represents the greatest concentration of African Christianity in the world outside of Africa,” concluded Andrew Rogers, a lecturer in practical theology at the University of Roehampton in London, who led the research project “Being Built Together” between 2011 and 2013.

 Now, African diaspora churches are beginning to face an existential threat of their own.
 Under a Conservative government promising to reduce immigration, church leaders are worried about maintaining growth from the African community.
 Immigration to the UK has already fallen from a peak of 632,000 in 2014 to 588,000 in 2016, with net migration reaching its lowest point in three years.

 “Immigrant members of the church will be outnumbered,” says Yinka Oduwole, head of communications for the Nigerian Pentecostal megachurch Redeemed Christian Church of God (RCCG), which is also Inwe’s home church.
 Oduwole points out that those of African and Caribbean descent make up less than 2% of the British population. ”If we are going to win the nation, we are going to need to carry along the majority groups.”